top of page

 Paralanguage: Voice Characteristics

-Paralanguage is all about vocal aspects such astone, voice volume (loudness, softness), pitch (high, medium, low), intonation (melody, inflection), pacing (changing, rapid, slow speed), emotional vocalisations, accents, word fillers (uh-huh, eh, ahem etc.).
+Paralanguage encompasses vocal elements such as tone, voice volume (loudness, softness), pitch (high, medium, low), intonation (melody, inflection), pacing (changing, rapid, slow speed), emotional vocalisations, accents, and word fillers (uh-huh, eh, ahem, etc.).

 bottom of page